BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Results and Discussion

 \subsection{Pareto Optimality}

-To evaluate the multi-objective optimization of performance alongside model size, BEExformer has been compared on Pareto fronts against SOTA quantized models and EE models, as shown in Figures \ref{fig3a} and \ref{fig3b} respectively.
-The plots illustrate the optimal Pareto Front (solid red line), with second and third fronts marked by dashed purple and grey lines.
+To evaluate the multi-objective optimization of performance along with model size, BEExformer has been compared on Pareto fronts against SOTA quantized models and EE models, as shown in Figures \ref{fig3a} and \ref{fig3b} respectively.
+The plots illustrate the optimal Pareto Front (solid red line), with the second and third fronts marked by dashed purple and green lines.
 Each point represents a model, labeled with its name and quantization configuration.
 Models near the optimal front achieve superior performance for a given model size or smaller sizes for a given performance level.

-In Figure \ref{fig3a}, BEExformer (Proposed) 1-1 is positioned near the optimal Pareto Front in the top-left, attaining the highest binarized model performance (79.70\%) with a compact 14.26MB size.
-Ablations like BEExformer (WSLFN) 1-1 and BEExformer (WEE) 1-1 remain Pareto-optimal but the performance drops by 6.37\% and 2.89\% for a model size reduction of 3.93\% and 3.21\%, respectively.
-Thus, removing WSLFN and EE blocks significantly lowers performance with modest size gains, highlighting BEExformer’s efficiency.
+In Figure \ref{fig3a}, BEExformer (Proposed) 1-1 is positioned on the optimal Pareto Front, attaining the highest overall performance (82.45\%) with a compact 14.26MB size.
+Ablations like BEExformer (WSLFN-WEE) 1-1 and BEExformer (WEE) 1-1 remain Pareto-optimal but the performance drops by 14.28\% and 3.22\% for a model size reduction by 7.14MB and 3.21MB, respectively.
+Thus, removing WSLFN and EE blocks significantly lowers performance with modest reduction in size, highlighting BEExformer’s efficiency.
 Among binarized Transformers like BinaryBERT, BiBERT and BiT; BEExformer offers a superior performance-size trade-off.
 While quantized models like TernaryBERT and Q-BERT achieve competitive performance, they come at the expense of much larger model sizes.

-In Figure \ref{fig3b}, BEExformer (Proposed) 1-1, positioned on the optimal Pareto front, achieves a 21.30 $\times$ model size reduction compared to its full-precision counterpart (BEExformer FP) on the second front, while maintaining competitive performance (3.60\% lower).
+In Figure \ref{fig3b}, BEExformer (Proposed) 1-1, positioned on the optimal Pareto front, achieves a 21.30 $\times$ model size reduction compared to its full-precision counterpart (BEExformer FP) while maintaining competitive performance (3.51\% lower).
 This underscores the effectiveness of BAT in model efficiency.
-Other ablations too fall on the second front but offer much less performance given their model sizes, highlighting the contributions of SLFN and EE.
-Among SOTA models, PABEE 32-32, also on the optimal front, outperforms BEExformer 1-1 by 2.72\%, but at 3.22 $\times$ the size, making it less efficient.
-Larger models like BE3R\_Electra 32-32, LayerDrop Large 32-32, and ElasticBERT Large 32-32 achieve higher performance but with substantial size increases, while their base variants witness performance drop due to fewer layers.
+Other ablations also fall on the second front but offer much less performance given their model sizes, highlighting the contributions of SLFN and EE.
+Among SOTA models, PABEE 32-32, also on the optimal front, outperforms BEExformer 1-1 by 2.65\%, but at 3.22 $\times$ the size, making it less efficient.
+Larger models like BE3R\_Electra 32-32, LayerDrop Large 32-32, and ElasticBERT Large 32-32 achieve higher performance but with substantial size increases, while their base variants witness a performance drop due to fewer layers.